The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Abstract

 \section{Abstract}

 Using the FIRE-2 cosmological zoom-in simulations, we investigate the temporal evolution of gas-phase metallicity radial gradients of Milky Way-mass progenitors in the redshift range of $0.4<z<3$.
 We pay special attention to the occurrence of positive (i.e. inverted) metallicity gradients --- where metallicity increases with galactocentric radius.
 This trend, contrary to the more commonly observed negative radial gradients, has been frequently seen in recent spatially resolved grism observations.
-The occurrence rate of positive gradients in FIRE-2 is about $\sim10\%$ for $0.4<z<3$, and $\sim16\%$ at higher redshifts ($1.5<z<3$), broadly consistent with observations.
+The rate of occurrence of positive gradients in FIRE-2 is about $\sim7\%$ for $0.4<z<3$ and $\sim13\%$ at higher redshifts ($1.5<z<3$), broadly consistent with observations.
 Moreover, we investigate the correlations among galaxy metallicity gradient, stellar mass, star formation rate (SFR), and degree of rotational support.
-Our results show that galaxies with lower mass, higher specific SFR (sSFR), and more turbulent disks are more likely to exhibit positive metallicity gradients.
-The FIRE-2 simulations show evidence for positive gradients that occur both before and/or after major episodes of star formation, manifesting as sharp rises in a galaxy's star-formation history.
-Positive gradients occurring before major star-formation episodes are likely caused by metal-poor gas inflows, whereas those appearing afterwards often result from metal-enriched gas outflows, driven by strong stellar feedback.
+Metallicity gradients show a strong correlation with both sSFR and the rotational-to-dispersion velocity ratio ($v_c/\sigma$), implying that starbursts and kinematic morphology of galaxies play significant roles in shaping these gradients.
+The FIRE-2 simulations indicate that galaxies with high sSFR (${\rm log(sSFR~[yr^{-1}])}\gtrsim-9.2$) and weak rotational support ($v_c/\sigma\lesssim 1$) are more likely --- by $\sim$15\% --- to develop positive metallicity gradients.
+This trend is attributed to galaxy-scale gas flows driven by stellar feedback, which effectively redistribute metals within the interstellar medium.
 Our results support the important role of stellar feedback in governing the chemo-structural evolution and disk formation of Milky Way-mass galaxies at the cosmic noon epoch.

 \keywords{Hydrodynamical simulations --- Galaxy evolution --- Galaxy formation --- Interstellar medium --- Metallicity --- High-redshift galaxies}